-Question 2: Did the PHA and/or PCWA and a local CoC establish this agreement prior to the publication of the Federal Register Notice announcing the publication of a preview of this NOFO?
+Question 2: Did the PHA and/or PCWA and a local CoC establish this agreement prior to the publication of this NOFO?
 (Yes or No) (If No, skip to the next Rating Factor.)

 Question 3: What type of documentation is included in this NOFO application as evidence of this agreement?
 (MOU, signed certification from the PHA and/or PCWA and a local CoC, or PHA or PCWA's policy document that describes the referral process)